 A sharp knife is a safe knife.
 So, it’s your responsibility to keep your knife sharp all the time.
 No matter how expensive the knife is, it’ll dull if you use it.
 So, how often you should sharpen your knife depends on how frequently you use it.

 There’s no common measurement.
 Sometimes, it needs to be sharpened in the middle of preparing food.
-When cutting your food, you’ll feel it if your knife becomes dull.
+When cutting brisket, meat, or other foods, you’ll feel it if your knife becomes dull.
 And if it becomes dull, it should be sharpened.

 But, if you hone your knife before every use and if you’ve different knives for different use, then your knives may require to be sharpened only twice a year.
 Do you know the difference between honing and sharpening?